 On March 25, 2011, the Company sold its 55% equity interest in Datong to an independent third party at a cash consideration of approximately US\$63,690 equal to RMB418,000.
 In addition, Datong declared a cash dividend of RMB10,000 exclusively to the Company as at March 25, 2011.
-In 2012, both parties agreed to defer the settlement date for the dividend to
+In 2012, both parties agreed to defer the settlement date for the dividend to December 31, 2014 and no interest will be charged during the period.
+Accordingly, the dividend receivable of RMB10,000 has been reclassified from other receivables to other non-current assets, and finance cost of RMB2,439 has been recognized in 2012 based on the effective interest rate discounted over the amended settlement period.
+In late 2013, information became available to the Company that it is probable the dividend receivable has been impaired and the loss amount can be reasonably estimated to be the total amount of the receivable.
+As of year ended December 31, 2013, the Company has fully written down the dividend receivable.

-Notes to The Consolidated Financial Statements (In thousands, except for shares and per share data)
+Notes to the Consolidated Financial Statements (In thousands, except for shares and per share data)